When Celebrities License Their Names: Turning Fame Into Fortune

 6. Shaquille O’Neal and Papa John’s

-Shaq’s face is all over Papa John’s ads, but he doesn’t own the pizza chain.
-By licensing his name and joining the board, he made the brand cooler while earning a ton of money.
+Shaq’s face is everywhere on Papa John’s ads, but he doesn’t own the pizza joint!
+By licensing his name and joining the board, he made pizza cooler and stacked mad cash.

 7. Jessica Simpson’s Shoes